nasa/Common-Metadata-Repository/search-app/api_docs.md

 ##### Tag Matching Parameters

 These parameters will match fields within a tag.
 They are case insensitive by default.
 They support options specified.
-They also support searching with multiple values in the style of `tag-key[]=key1&tag-key[]=key2`.
+They also support searching with multiple values in the style of `tag_key[]=key1&tag_key[]=key2`.

-* tag-key
+* tag_key
   * options: pattern
 * originator_id
   * options: pattern